 Remove the door panel

 If neither of these methods work, then it is time to take more drastic action.
 You will need to remove the door panel itself in order to take a good look at the internal mechanism of the car door.
 Remove all of the hidden screws and clips and disconnect any parts which are holding the panel to the door.
 Next, use a torch to inspect the lock cylinder to make sure that all of the tumblers are correctly aligned.
-If you have power assisted locks then you should also inspect the motor to check it is working properly as there could be an electrical fault.
-You will be able to tell if the electronics are the problem by disconnecting the motor from the lock and then trying to turn the key in the lock.
+If you have power assisted locks then you should also inspect the engine to check it is working properly as there could be an electrical fault.
+You will be able to tell if the electronics are the problem by disconnecting the engine from the lock and then trying to turn the key in the lock.
 If this works then you will know that the key and the lock are both fine but the motor needs replacing.

 Call a friend